isomerpages/nlb-biblioasia/_holding-area/The Other Men Who Surrendered Singapore.md

 In Percival’s notes of the meeting, Heath had argued that “there is only one possible course to adopt” and that was to do what Percival ought to have done two days ago, “namely to surrender immediately”.
 Heath added that the defenders could not “resist another determined Japanese attack and that to sacrifice countless lives by a failure to appreciate the true situation would be an act of extreme folly”.[^10] Bennett agreed with Heath and dismissed Percival’s proposal for a counterattack.
 When Percival sought the opinion of others, Simmons was recorded to have said that he was “reluctant to surrender”, but could see no other alternative.[^11]

 The rest, according to Percival, “either remained silent or expressed their concurrence” with Simmons.
-Major Cyril Hew Dalrymple Wild, Heath’s General Staff Officer, recalled in his own notes that the “decision to ask for terms was taken without a dissentient voice”.12
+Major Cyril Hew Dalrymple Wild, Heath’s General Staff Officer, recalled in his own notes that the “decision to ask for terms was taken without a dissentient voice”.[^12]

 While the spotlight has typically fallen on Percival, Heath, Bennett and Simmons as the most senior officers in the room, the remaining eight men were also part of the decision-making process.
-They were Major Cyril Hew Dalrymple Wild,13 Brigadier Thomas Kennedy Newbigging, Brigadier-General Kenneth Sanderson Torrance, Brigadier Alec Warren Greenlaw Wildey, Director-General Ivan Simson, Inspector-General Arthur Harold Dickinson, Brigadier Eric Whitlock Goodman and Brigadier Hubert Francis Lucas.&nbsp;
+They were Major Cyril Hew Dalrymple Wild,[^13] Brigadier Thomas Kennedy Newbigging, Brigadier-General Kenneth Sanderson Torrance, Brigadier Alec Warren Greenlaw Wildey, Director-General Ivan Simson, Inspector-General Arthur Harold Dickinson, Brigadier Eric Whitlock Goodman and Brigadier Hubert Francis Lucas.

 Their reported silence and concurrence can perhaps be understood – within present-day management discourse – as “acquiescent silence”.
 This is the silence of individuals who “accept the prevailing circumstances and who are not inclined to speak, participate or spend effort to change current status”, or they are of the opinion that “it is pointless and unnecessary to express” their viewpoint.
-They think “that remaining silent could protect their relationships and allow them to perform their job better”.14 Nonetheless, an overview of who these men were can perhaps serve as a starting point for further research into broadening the existing narratives of the surrender.
+They think “that remaining silent could protect their relationships and allow them to perform their job better”.[^14] Nonetheless, an overview of who these men were can perhaps serve as a starting point for further research into broadening the existing narratives of the surrender.

 #### **Cyril Hew Dalrymple Wild (1908–46)**